A proof of the reverse isoperimetric inequality using a geometric-analytic approach: AdS--Schwarzschild black holes maximize entropy

+Since $\hat\theta$ equals the logarithmic derivative of the $2$--area element along $e^a$, negative sheet expansion corresponds to a contracting conformal rescaling of the intrinsic metric on $\mathcal{T}$.
+Consequently there exists a conformally related representative

+which preserves the scalar curvature, $R(\widetilde h) = R(h)$.
+Within the $1{+}1{+}2$ decomposition, this identification between negative sheet expansion and a contracting conformal factor is precisely the relation used by Sherif and Dunsby~\cite{Sherif:2021zzb}.

-\item \textbf{Sherif–Dunsby rigidity:} By Theorem~VII.4 of Sherif and Dunsby \cite{Sherif:2021zzb} (see Appendix \ref{app_conformal-rigidity} for details of the theorem and its role in our proof), any proper (non-constant), scalar‐curvature‐preserving conformal transformation on a compact $3$‐manifold (non-Einstein) forces $(\mathcal{T},\widetilde h_{ab})$ to be \emph{isometric} to the round $S^3$ (up to a constant scale). \end{itemize} Note that we are using two different expressions of conformal factors: $\Phi$ is the proper conformal factor by which we deform the round 3-sphere.
-This is not sign-definite.
-In fact, under volume preservation
+\paragraph*{\textbf{Sherif--Dunsby rigidity.}} By Theorem~VII.4 of Sherif and Dunsby~\cite{Sherif:2021zzb} (see Appendix~\ref{app_conformal-rigidity} for details of the theorem and its applicability in our proof), a compact $3$--manifold with nonnegative scalar curvature that admits a proper (non--homothetic) conformal transformation